yooluxe/sync_settings_howto/README.md

 7. Fill "access_token" and "gist_id" in User Sync Settings
 ```
 {
-  "access_token": "insert your Token name from step 3",
+  "access_token": "insert your Token label from step 3",
-  "gist_id": "insert your gist ID from step 6",
+  "gist_id": "insert your gist ID from step 4",
   "auto_upgrade": true (or false)
 }
 ```